gmendes-bm/maze-solver/README.md

 ## Configuration

 The maze dimensions (width and height) are configurable via input fields in the HTML.
-The animation speed is controlled by a input field.
+The animation speed is controlled by an input field.
 Both width and height must be odd numbers greater than or equal to 5.

 ## License